-A forex license is an official document that must be obtained before a forex company can be established.
+A forex license is an official document that must be obtained before a forex broker can be established.
 It enables a forex company to conduct business in compliance with the legal procedures in place within that jurisdiction.
-It is important to acquire relevant professional advice when looking to obtain a forex license, as the procedure will depend upon the jurisdiction you aim to set up your broker in.
+It is important to acquire relevant professional advice when looking to obtain a license, as the procedure will depend upon the jurisdiction you aim to set up your broker in.

 A forex broker is a licensed company that offers brokerage services to its clients via online trading systems.
-A forex broker offers a range of financial investment services, such as currency exchange, commodity trading, CFDs and indices.
+An FX broker offers a range of financial investment services, such as currency exchange, commodity trading, CFDs and indices.
 If you are interested in becoming a forex broker it is important to gain a thorough and professional understanding of the license and registration procedures in place within your chosen jurisdiction.

 A forex license is a necessary legal official document that is required for correctly conducting forex business.
 The license will be issued in compliance with the financial supervisory authority in place that regulates and supervises the financial firms within that jurisdiction.
-A forex license is required to act as a form of protection for both the company and the trader.
+A license is required to act as a form of protection for both the company and the trader.
 Without a license, the company cannot legally operate and will be obliged by law to close down.
 In order to obtain a forex license it is crucial to acquire the relevant professional guidance.
 The procedure is not straightforward and it is therefore advisable to seek professional advice.

 To obtain a forex license will depend upon the jurisdiction you have chosen to set up your forex company in.
 You will need to apply to licensing authority within your chosen jurisdiction.
 The procedure differs between different jurisdictions, along with the fees imposed.
 Before obtaining your forex license it is important to seek professional guidance from a knowledgable consultancy company.
 This is because the procedure to obtain a forex license will vary between jurisdictions and can be fairly complicated.

 What is involved in setting up a forex company?